-How to Make the Coquito of Your Dreams
+How To Make the Coquito of Your Dreams

-two cups of coquito
+two glasses of coquito rimmed with cinnamon

 We got you covered with another Latino fave: Coquito.
 This amazing drink pairs well with other fave Latino dishes we’ve recommended, or you can just have it all by itself.
 Either way, this drink is sent from heaven and our recipe will yield the coquito of your dreams.

 Coquito originates from Puerto Rico, but it’s widely known across Latin America, as a warm, nostalgic drink to enjoy during the holidays; but don’t let that stop you from drinking it throughout the year.
 This delicious drink is surprisingly easy to make and for many Puerto Ricans, “tastes like home.”
+It requires coconut milk, cinnamon, and rum.

 Here’s how to recreate the traditional coquito recipe: